johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 ### Roles in Action

 In the prior article, I covered [the roles](#a-vocabulary-for-transporter-use-cases) a Nest app plays in various communication scenarios.
-Let's dig further into those roles and how they matter in the integration use case.
+Let's dig further into those roles and how they matter in each integration use case.

 #### Nest as Requestor

 Let's start with a quick review of Nest's transporter application-level protocol.
 This is covered in depth [in the Nest documentation](https://docs.nestjs.com/microservices/basics#client), but we'll summarize briefly here, marrying Nest concepts with our freshly minted terminology covered at the end of [Part 1](#a-vocabulary-for-transporter-use-cases).

-When a Nest component is in the role of **Nest as requestor**, it performs its role through an instance of the `ClientProxy` class which has been configured to work with a specific transporter.
+When a Nest component is in the role of [**Nest as requestor**](), it performs its role through an instance of the `ClientProxy` class which has been configured to work with a specific transporter.
 Such a requestor may be housed in any sort of Nest app.
 For example, to make a `'get-customers'` request from a Nest HTTP-based app (e.g., from within a REST route handler), via NATS, we would instantiate a `ClientProxy` with code something like this:\*

 ```typescript
 // app.controller.ts